 Hitting the benchmark score isn’t the goal.
 Instead, use benchmarks to gain a competitive edge by evaluating the data (and the relationships in this data) to determine what matters most to your people.
 Benchmarks should act as a check on your strategy, not dictate reactive and potentially distracting targets.

-Once you’ve determined the most important initiatives for your organization, it’s time to take action.
-At this stage, you want to maximize your impact – identifying one or two key drivers to address now.
+You can maximize the impact of your engagement initiatives by identifying one or two key drivers to address now.
 If you’re selecting more, it’ll be harder to ensure you’re actually improving upon any one focus area.
 Start small, be specific, and build an action plan one driver at a time.

 These basic strategies will help you start increasing employee engagement at your organization.